monktoninc/rebar-android-samples/README.md

 Monkton only tests and develops with Android Studio (Current version 3.2).

 Rebar only supports Android 8.0 (API level 26) and newer.
-We will Only support two major version behind at this time.
-Android 9.x - Android 10.x
+We will only officially support two major version behind at this time (Android 9.x - Android 10.x).

 ## Cloning from Github